Talking with child

 Attendance

 This course is full time, between your clinical work in placement and time for training.
-A full day on Wednesday is spent at the Tavistock Centre in North West London.
+A full day on Wednesdays is spent at the Tavistock Centre in North West London.

 Why study with us?